HandyPlugins/wonder-cache/README.md

 1. Upload the `wonder-cache` folder to the `/wp-content/plugins/` directory
 2. Activate the Wonder Cache plugin through the 'Plugins' menu in WordPress
 3. That's all.

+### Our Other Projects ###

+If you like our Wonder Cache, then consider checking out our other projects:

+* <a href="https://poweredcache.com/" rel="friend">Powered Cache</a> – Caching and Optimization for WordPress – Easily Improve PageSpeed & Web Vitals Score.
+* <a href="https://handyplugins.co/magic-login-pro/" rel="friend">Magic Login Pro</a> – Easy, secure, and passwordless authentication for WordPress.
+* <a href="https://handyplugins.co/easy-text-to-speech/" rel="friend">Easy Text-to-Speech for WordPress</a> – Transform your textual content into high-quality synthesized speech with Amazon Polly.
+* <a href="https://handyplugins.co/handywriter/" rel="friend">Handywriter</a> – AI-powered writing assistant that can help you create content for your WordPress.
+* <a href="https://handyplugins.co/paddlepress-pro/" rel="friend">PaddlePress PRO</a> – Paddle Plugin for WordPress.
+* <a href="https://handyplugins.co/wp-accessibility-toolkit/" rel="friend">WP Accessibility Toolkit</a> – A collection of tools to help you make your WordPress more accessible.

 ```